vaquarkhan/ocr-app/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - functions - Code for the application's Lambda functions written in TypeScript.
+- layers - Code for the application's Lambda layers written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.